allejo/bzflagPluginStarter/README.markdown

 -   Handles all the useful BZFlag 2.4 API events

+-   Includes links to API documentation for each API event

 -   Automatically adds documentation for all the supported API events

 -   Allows for different coding styles as options when generating code